 This can get us in trouble if the person we use as a starting point is way off base.

-This happened to me the other day.
+This happened to me awhile back.
 I was meeting up with some friends for dinner at a barbecue restaurant.
 At this particular restaurant, you just walk up to the front and tell the cook what kind of meat you want, as well as how much.
 My friend went first and ordered a pound of brisket and half a pound of ribs.
 I used his order as my starting point and adjusted down a bit—I ordered half a pound of brisket and half a pound of ribs.

 I still ended up ordering way too much food.

-Discussion: How have you seen the anchoring and adjustment heuristic at work in your life?
+How have you seen the anchoring and adjustment heuristic at work in your life?
 In what ways could you use this principle to your advantage?